 Municipality of Amsterdam

-Send the municipality your deregistration request by post.
-Check their contact details here(opens in new window).
+Send the municipality your deregistration request online (only possible with DigiD(opens in new window)), by post or at a city office.
+Check their contact details and notification deadlines here(opens in new window).

-If you rent from housing provider Lieven De Key, you can deregister online on the De Key website(opens in new window) (easier!).
-De Key will forward your deregistration to the municipality.
+If you rent from housing provider Lieven De Key, you can deregister online on the De Key website(opens in new window).
+This makes the process easier, as De Key will forward your deregistration to the municipality for you.
 Please note that you will not receive a confirmation of the deregistration from the municipality.

 Municipality of Diemen